ukraine2022/ukraine2022.github.io/putnam.md

 All students with interests in the mathematical sciences are strongly encouraged to participate.
 Students taking part in and preparing for the competition learn a lot about general mathematical skills such as solving problems and proving statements.
 Graduate schools and other employers can be impressed by high Putnam scores.

-Each institution is required to submit an official list of participating students.
-Those who are on this list are guaranteed entry in the Putnam, others may be able to participate on a walk-on basis provided there are sufficiently many no-shows at the contest.
-If you are interested in taking the Putnam exam please send an email to &lt;<script>document.write(
-'z'+'&#105;'+'&#110;'+'ch'+'&#101;'+'nk'+'o'+' '+'&#97;'+'&#116;'+' '+'&#117;'+'n'+'&#109;'+' '+'&#101;'+'d'+'&#117;');</script>&gt;
-with your full name and your student id by the end of September.
+If you are interested in taking the Putnam exam please send an email to &lt;<script>document.write( 'z'+'&#105;'+'&#110;'+'ch'+'&#101;'+'nk'+'o'+' '+'&#97;'+'&#116;'+' '+'&#117;'+'n'+'&#109;'+' '+'&#101;'+'d'+'&#117;');</script>&gt; with your full name and your UNM student ID by the end of September (this is to reserve a spot for you at the competition).
+A limited number of students might also be able to participate on a walk-in basis on the day of the competition.

 #### Putnam Competition Resources
 <ul>